 Just when I think I’ve seen it all, a crazy diagnosis will walk right into my exam room, oh and of course it will be on a Friday at the last possible moment 🙁

-The beautiful thing about being an optometrist within the America’s Best model is that you can treat whatever you feel comfortable treating.
+The beautiful thing about being an optometrist practicing at an America’s Best location is that you can treat whatever you feel comfortable treating.
 If you feel comfortable treating a condition, go for it!
 If not, there are plenty of referral locations close by that will appreciate the business.